PPML/tabby2/inst/md/readmore.md

     per 100,000.

-*Scenarios:* results can be shown for up to five scenarios selected by the user, describing different assumptions about future TB prevention and control policy ("Modeled Scenarios").
+*Scenarios:* results can be shown for up to five scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities ("Modeled Scenarios").

 *Download:* clicking on a button initiates download of the visualization itself (.png, .pdf, .pptx) or the estimates underlying the visualization